thcase/weatherappdemo/README.md

 4. Setup OpenWeatherMap account and create an API Key (see: https://openweathermap.org/appid)
 5. Setup Google Maps API Key (see: https://developers.google.com/maps/documentation/embed/get-api-key)
 6. Create a `.env` file in the project root to store the api keys (see: https://create-react-app.dev/docs/adding-custom-environment-variables/)
+7. Run `npm install` or `yarn install` to install the node packages.
+You will need to run `npm install` in order to perform docker builds since the build script depends on a package-lock.json file.

 ## Available Scripts